matteodegobbi/vault/ML/Dropout.md

 The idea behind dropout proposed in the original paper is to force neurons to not depend on other neuron's specific activations in order to output the correct value, making the network more robust to variations in training set.

-It's also similar to other techniques that add noise as regularization (e.g. Gaussian noise injection in the input or [[Autoencoders#Denoising autoencoder|denoising autoencoders]]) but in Dropout's case the noise is multiplicative and discrete.
+It's also similar to other techniques that add noise as regularization (e.g. Gaussian noise injection in the input or [[Autoencoders#Denoising autoencoder|denoising autoencoders]]) but in Dropout's case the noise is multiplicative, discrete and is applied to internal layers.

 ---